Rigdzin Düpa Sādhana

 nöchü jungwé güpa sol

-Halt the decline of the elements in the environment and beings!
+Halt any waning of the elements in environment and beings!

 རྩ་རླུང་དབང་ཐང་ཉམས་པ་གསོས༔